BeingTomGreen/ansible-role-sonarr-docker/README.md

 # beingtomgreen.sonarr_docker

-A simple role for running Sonarr via Docker compose.
+A simple ansible role for running [Sonarr](https://sonarr.tv/) via Docker compose using the [LinuxServer.io Sonarr image](https://docs.linuxserver.io/images/docker-sonarr).

+For additional information on how to best handle your media paths see information on [wiki.servarr.com](https://wiki.servarr.com/docker-guide#consistent-and-well-planned-paths) and [trash-guides.info](https://trash-guides.info/File-and-Folder-Structure/Hardlinks-and-Instant-Moves/).

-## Installation & usage
+## Installation

 Given that Galaxy seems to have abandoned roles, I suggest referencing this repository directly in your projects `requirements.yml`: